MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/upgrade-rhel-7dotx-to-7dot9-sap-hana-apps.md

 ## Upgrade RHEL-SAP-HANA PAYG images from 7.x to 7.9

-1. Remove the RHUI E4S package that's installed or updated on the VM:
+1. Remove the RHUI E4S package installed or updated on the VM:

     ```bash
     sudo yum remove $(rpm -qa | grep -i rhui)